atomescrochus/laravel-string-similarities/README.md

 Compare two string and get a similarity percentage.
 Note that I did not write the algorithms myself, see down this document for the full credits.

+Some methods are usable in production, some are not, see usage for informations.
+Pull requests are more than welcomed!

 ## Install

 You can install this package via composer: